krosqvist/Car-Price-Estimator-With-Random-Forest/README.md

 * Always run these commands from the **project root folder**.
 * Usage of venv can cause the program to malfunction due to node.js child process calling different python than what installed in venv
 * Running `npm install` inside `Backend` ensures Node.js dependencies are correctly installed.
-* The 1.7Gb model is downloaded from git during first calculation, so it will take some time.
+* The 1.7Gb model is downloaded from git tag in this repository during first calculation, so it will take some time.
 After that user experience will smoothen

 ---